Border Crossing is OPEN

 Returning to Canada w/Purchases/Goods/Gifts: Individuals returning to Canada after 24-hours can claim up to $200 CDN worth of goods without duty; $800 after 48 hrs.
 After a 7-day absence, you are allowed to include goods that will follow you by mail or other delivery method.

-ENTERING UNITED STATES
+ENTERING THE UNITED STATES

 Traveling with pets: Dog & Cat owners may generally travel with healthy pets with current rabies vaccination certificate within the past 36 months.
+There are new requirements for dogs effective 8/1/2024.

-For the final word check out the official Canada Border Services Agency and US Border & Customs Protection websites.
+For the final word, check out the official Canada Border Services Agency and US Border & Customs Protection websites.

 Border Crossing Stations on the Loop